 The 3.75% Convertible Senior Notes are convertible into shares of SEACOR Marine Holdings common stock, par value \$0.01 per share ("Common Stock"), at a conversion rate of 23.26 shares per \$1,000 principal amount of the notes only if certain conditions are met, as more fully described in the indenture.
 The Company, at its option, may under certain circumstances settle any of the 3.75% Convertible Senior Notes submitted for conversion into its Common Stock through the issuance of an equal number of warrants in order to facilitate the Company's compliance with the provisions of the Jones Act.
 The warrants, if issued, would entitle their holders to purchase an equal number of shares of Common Stock at an exercise price of \$0.01 per share upon the resolution of any Jones Act compliance issues.
 The Company has reserved the maximum number of shares of Common Stock needed upon conversion of the notes and potential exercise of warrants, or 4,070,500 shares, as of December 31, 2017.
-If the Company undergoes a fundamental change, the holders of the 3.75% Convertible Senior Notes may be redeemed, in whole or in part, only if certain conditions are met, as more fully described in the indenture, at a price equal to 100% of the principal amount, plus accrued and unpaid interest to the date of redemption.
+If the Company undergoes a fundamental change, the holders of the 3.75% Convertible Senior Notes may require the Company to purchase for cash all or part of the Notes at a price equal to 100% of the principal amount, plus accrued and unpaid interest to the date of purchase.
+The 3.75% Convertible Senior Notes may be redeemed, in whole or in part, only if certain conditions are met, as more fully described in the indenture, at a price equal to 100% of the principal amount, plus accrued and unpaid interest to the date of redemption.